Phoneme: Assignment of speech sounds to phonemes

 A phoneme is a sound or a group of different sounds perceived to have the same function by speakers of the language or dialect in question.
 An example is the English phoneme /k/, which occurs in words such as cat, kit, scat, skit.
 Although most native speakers do not notice this, in most English dialects, the "c/k" sounds in these words are not identical: in [kʰɪt], the sound is aspirated, but in [skɪl], it is unaspirated.
 The words, therefore, contain different speech sounds, or phones, transcribed [kʰ] for the aspirated form and [k] for the unaspirated one.
 These different sounds are nonetheless considered to belong to the same phoneme, because if a speaker used one instead of the other, the meaning of the word would not change: using the aspirated form [kʰ] in skill might sound odd, but the word would still be recognized.
 By contrast, some other sounds would cause a change in meaning if substituted: for example, substitution of the sound [t] would produce the different word still, and that sound must therefore be considered to represent a different phoneme (the phoneme /t/).

 The above shows that in English, [k] and [kʰ] are allophones of a single phoneme /k/.
-In some languages, however, [kʰ] and [k] are perceived by native speakers as different sounds, and substituting one for the other can change the meaning of a word.
+In some languages, however, [kʰ] and [k] are perceived by native speakers as significantly different sounds, and substituting one for the other can change the meaning of a word.
 In those languages, therefore, the two sounds represent different phonemes.
 For example, in Icelandic, [kʰ] is the first sound of kátur, meaning "cheerful", but [k] is the first sound of gátur, meaning "riddles".
 Icelandic, therefore, has two separate phonemes /kʰ/ and /k/.